-The land, or portion of the land, for which relief is sought must be considered suitable for
+2. The land, or portion of the land, for which relief is sought must be considered suitable for development and confirmed as currently not used or economically viable in its current state.

-- development and confirmed as currently not used or economically viable in its current state. - Applications must be accompanied by a business case which must include a cashflow analysis for at least 3 years. - A meeting with Council staff will be required to determine any other necessary documentation. - Key considerations by Council will include: - Suitable professional advice has been obtained: - there is a suitable management structure in place; - appropriate financial arrangements for the development of the land have been made; - suitable monitoring and reporting systems have or will be established; and - realistic financial projections and cash flows have been provided. - Each application will be submitted to Council for review and assessment.
-The decision of Council to approve or not approve is final. - Upon approval, an annual report and financial statements on the development must be submitted to Council within 3 months of the end of the entity's financial year. - If the development on which the remission is based does not proceed or is unable to meet the requirements to achieve a viable economic return, the remission will cease at the end of the rating year in which this is identified.
+3. Applications must be accompanied by a business case which must include a cashflow analysis for at least 3 years.

+4. A meeting with Council staff will be required to determine any other necessary documentation.

+- 5. Key considerations by Council will include: - a. suitable professional advice has been obtained; - b. there is a suitable management structure in place; - c. appropriate financial arrangements for the development of the land have been made; - d. suitable monitoring and reporting systems have or will be established; and - e. realistic financial projections and cash flows have been provided.

+6. Each application will be submitted to Council for review and assessment.
+The decision of Council to approve or not approve is final.

+7. Upon approval, an annual report and financial statements on the development must be submitted to Council within 3 months of the end of the entity's financial year.

+8. If the development on which the remission is based does not proceed or is unable to meet the requirements to achieve a viable economic return, the remission will cease at the end of the rating year in which this is identified.